Booking 0344 800 2070

 Please Note: This gem of a cottage is small and compact.
 It has a very steep, narrow staircase 43cm at the narrowest point.

-Offers: Free admission to Tintagel Old Post Office subject to seasonal opening hours.
+Offers: Free entry to Tintagel Old Post Office on production of booking details subject to seasonal opening hours.

 Due to very steep, narrow stairs we feel this cottage is not suitable for children.